-Politically, regime complexes are more realistic because they do not require that all actors be incorporated in a single institution.
-They offer significant advantages such as flexibility and adaptability when compared to comprehensive regimes.
-Because regime complexes allow different states to sign on to different agreements, they make "it more likely that [states] will adhere to some constraints" on their behavior.
-At the time of writing, only two states that are not party to the Rome Statute have signed the Protocol: Guinea-Bissau and Mauritania.
-It is premature to say definitively whether the regional criminal tribunal in Africa will attract the participation of a significant number of states that have not ratified the Rome Statute.
-However, to the degree that these states were not likely to be a party to the Rome Statute in any event, but do ratify the Malabo Protocol, we might consider their participation in some regime, which seeks to regulate the behavior of states committing mass atrocity and systematic quotidian crimes as a constructive step.
-That is the regional criminal court could function as a complement to the ICC.
-The ICC would continue to function as is, and the regional criminal justice.
+nificant number of states that have not ratified the Rome Statute.
+However, to the degree that these states were not likely to be a party to the Rome Statute in any event but do ratify the Malabo Protocol, we might consider their participation in some regime, which seeks to regulate the behavior of states committing mass atrocity and systematic quotidian crimes, as a constructive step.
+That is, the regional criminal court could function as a complement to the ICC.
+The ICC would continue to function as is, and the regional criminal court would offer additional protection allowing for adaptability within the field of international criminal justice.

 Some may view a comprehensive integrated regime on international criminal justice issues as optimal, because it is believed that this will encourage maximum compliance with international criminal law.
-Yet, it is not evident that a comprehensive regime would necessarily lead to that outcome.
+419 Yet, it is not evident that a comprehensive regime would necessarily lead to that outcome.
 Moreover, a comprehensive regime encompassing all states does not seem attainable in the near future.
-While a hierarchical system for deciding international law questions might be more orderly and coherent, "this has not been the case for as long as international law has existed" and there is no reason to think that international criminal law is any exception.
-For example, before the regional human rights regime developed there was concern from the U.N. and other actors in the international community that regions did not need separate human rights treaties.
-The hope at the time was that the non-binding Universal Declaration of Human Rights (UDHR)422 would be transformed into a comprehensive treaty.
-Due to
+While a hierarchical system for deciding international law questions might be more orderly and coherent, "this has not been the case for as long as international law has existed," 420 and there is no reason to think that international criminal law is any exception.
+For example, before the regional human rights regime developed, there was concern from the United Nations and other actors in the international community that regions did not need separate human rights treaties.
+The hope at the time was that the non-binding Universal Declaration of Human Rights (UDHR)421 would be transformed into a comprehensive treaty.
+422 Due to the Cold War, it was impossible to get Western-aligned and Eastern-aligned countries to agree on a comprehensive treaty regime.
+423 This led to the conclusion of two separate treaties in the field of human rights-the International Covenant on Civil and Political Rights424 and the International Covenant on Eco-